Teniente Amin Ayub Gonzalez Airport: 2020s

-In March 2020, ampliation of the airport was announced, including to the landing runway to 500 metres.
+In March 2020, the national authorities announced the expansion of the airport, including extending the runway to 500 metres.
 The airport continued operation during the COVID-19 pandemic quarantine.
 In December 2020, the president of the DINAC planned to realize investments to better the airport's infrastructure.
 For 2020, it closed with a total of 1, 346 flights.

+In September 2024 the government again announced that they would invest 3.5 million dollars in improvements to the airport in the context of the 2025 World Rally Championship.